Founding Director and Co-CEO

 Eric Ingersoll is a strategic advisor and entrepreneur with deep experience in the commercialization of new energy technologies.
 He has extensive project and policy experience in renewables, energy storage, oil & gas, and nuclear, with a special emphasis on advanced nuclear technologies.
-Eric develops commercialisation and market entry strategies for advanced energy technologies such as advanced nuclear power generation, carbon capture, and zero-carbon liquid fuels.
-Eric was a member of the renewable energy advisory group of the National Commission on Energy Policy (NCEP), and was honored at the Obama White House as a Champion of Change in Renewable Energy.
+Eric develops commercialization and market entry strategies for advanced energy technologies such as advanced nuclear power generation, carbon capture, and zero-carbon liquid fuels.
+Eric was a member of the renewable energy advisory group of the National Commission on Energy Policy (NCEP) and was honored at the Obama White House as a Champion of Change in Renewable Energy.

 Eric has led an array of projects related to regulatory, financing, and project delivery barriers, and techno-economic studies in the nuclear sector for a variety of clients, including government agencies in the U.S. and abroad.
 Eric led the definitive cost study on advanced nuclear technology, Energy Technologies Institute’s ETI Nuclear Cost Drivers Study, and maintains one of the industry's most comprehensive advanced nuclear cost models.
-Eric was on the study team for MIT’s study, The Future of Nuclear Energy in a Carbon-Constrained World; and co-authored ARPA-E’s report Cost and Performance Requirements for Flexible Advanced Nuclear Plants in Future U.S. Power Markets and the Missing Link to a Livable Climate: How Hydrogen Enabled Synthetic Fuels Can Help Deliver the Paris Goals.
-He also leads multiple decarbonisation modeling efforts, and advises governments and private sector on electricity and fuels applications of advanced nuclear and fusion energy systems.
+Eric was on the team for MIT’s study, The Future of Nuclear Energy in a Carbon-Constrained World; and co-authored ARPA-E’s report Cost and Performance Requirements for Flexible Advanced Nuclear Plants in Future U.S. Power Markets and the Missing Link to a Livable Climate: How Hydrogen Enabled Synthetic Fuels Can Help Deliver the Paris Goals.
+He also leads multiple decarbonization modeling efforts and advises governments and private sector on electricity and fuels applications of advanced nuclear and fusion energy systems.